-Professionals in Suite 125 can help students connect to main campus resources, check registration status and holds, confirm student's ID numbers, look up scheduling of classes, and answer any questions students may have.
+Our team in Suite 125 can help students connect to main campus resources, check registration status and holds, confirm student's ID numbers, look up scheduling of classes, and answer any questions students may have.
+Reach them at firstname.lastname@example.org.

 The Disability Resource Center provides services to students who have physical, cognitive, or psychological impairments to create an accessible academic, social, and physical environment for students with disabilities.
 Examples include chronic illness, attention deficit hyperactivity disorder, learning disability, hearing impairment, visual impairment, mobility impairment, psychological impairment, and traumatic brain injury.
-For more information on services please contact Lisa Bramlett at (678) 985-6767 or firstname.lastname@example.org.
-She will assist you with contacting the DRC and initiating the process.
+For more information on services please contact our Student Services Team at email@example.com.

 Periodically, Gwinnett Student Affairs offers tickets for Atlanta-area cultural events and seminars hosted by the Gwinnett Chamber of Commerce.
 These tickets are deeply discounted or free for students.
 These opportunities are advertised to students via emails, newsletter announcements, fliers, and posters.